thedivyeshkhatri/security-writeups/thm-file-inclusion.md

 ## What I Learned
-Learned how path traversal, LFI, and RFI relate as an escalating chain built on the *same* root cause — untrusted input in a file operation — with impact rising from **reading files** (traversal) to **executing local files** (LFI, e.g. via log poisoning) to **executing remote code** (RFI).
-The most useful insight was that the fix is almost always to *stop using user input as a path* and map to an allow-list instead — the same "allow-list beats deny-list" lesson that came up in my SSRF writeup.
+Learned how path traversal, LFI, and RFI relate as an escalating chain built on the *same* root cause — untrusted input in a file operation — with impact rising from **reading files** (traversal) to **executing remote code** (RFI, demonstrated hands-on with `exec("hostname")`).
+The standout technique was **null-byte injection (`%00`)**: in labs 2 and 3 it let me truncate a server-appended `.php` extension and slip past a filter, turning a blocked include into a successful one.
+And the fix lesson echoed my SSRF writeup — *stop using user input as a path* and map to an allow-list instead of trying to filter bad input, because filters (like the `./` stripper in lab 3) can be bypassed.